-Interns receive the opportunity to learn about a variety of issues that impact child advocacy, orphan care and adoption issues.
+Interns receive the opportunity to become educated on a variety of issues that impact child advocacy, orphan care and adoption issues.
 Ideal applicants would have an interest in international child welfare issues and advocacy.
-Candidates should be detail-oriented, self-starters, and organized professionals or students who will provide general support in communications, research, and projects.
-This position also requires strong communication skills, initiatives, and multitasking.
+Traditionally our interns are young professionals and students interested in areas such as: social work, international relations, law, human rights and government relations.
+Candidates should be detail-oriented, self-starters, and organized professionals or students, who as part of their learning experience will provide general support in communications, research, and projects.
+This position also requires strong communication skills, initiative, and multitasking.
 A working knowledge of Microsoft Office Suite is vital.
 Knowledge of website development/maintenance is a plus.
-If you have any other skills/talents that may be helpful, make sure to include it in your resume.
+If you have any other skills/talents that may be helpful, please include them in your resume.

 Please note: As Joint Council is a small work environment, all interns and staff help with everyday duties such as answering phones, taking messages, responding to email requests, database management, formatting mail merges, handling UPS/FedEx pickups, and photocopying.

 How to Apply